-In this instructor-led live training session, participants will gain an understanding of the architecture, design principles, and functionality of popular NoSQL databases as they set up, operate, and evaluate various NoSQL database systems in a practical lab environment.
-The aim is to equip participants with the skills to intelligently assess, propose, and implement appropriate NoSQL database solutions within their organizations.
+In this instructor-led live training, participants will gain insight into the architecture, design principles, and functionality of leading NoSQL databases.
+Through a live lab environment, they will set up, operate, and assess various NoSQL databases.
+The goal is to empower participants to intelligently evaluate, propose, and implement appropriate NoSQL solutions within their organizations.

-- Install and configure different types of NoSQL databases, such as MongoDB, Cassandra, Redis, and Neo4j
+- Install and configure various NoSQL databases, including MongoDB, Cassandra, Redis, and Neo4j

-- Evaluate the advantages and disadvantages of NoSQL databases compared to relational databases
+- Grasp the advantages and disadvantages of NoSQL compared to relational databases

-- Understand the data formats used by NoSQL databases and how they can be leveraged in modern application development (desktop, mobile, cloud, IoT)
+- Understand the underlying data formats used by NoSQL databases and leverage them for modern application development (desktop, mobile, cloud, IoT)

-- Perform create, insert, update, and delete operations within a NoSQL database
+- Execute create, insert, update, and delete operations in a NoSQL database

-- Create an environment that integrates both relational and NoSQL databases to work together effectively
+- Set up a mixed environment where relational and NoSQL databases work together

-- Set up a cluster of NoSQL databases to distribute the processing of large datasets
+- Configure a NoSQL database cluster to distribute the processing of large datasets

-- Understand the security considerations associated with using NoSQL databases
+- Comprehend the security implications of using NoSQL databases

-- Deploy and scale NoSQL databases in production environments
+- Deploy and scale a NoSQL database in a production environment

 Audience